apifortress/Bloodhound-templates/afthem_tunnelling/README.md

-# AFtheM - Tunnelling
+# Bloodhound - Tunnelling

-This is an unusual application of AFtheM.
-The idea is to create a tunnel between two AFtheM instances, using [HazelCast](https://hazelcast.org/).
+This is an unusual application of Bloodhound.
+The idea is to create a tunnel between two Bloodhound instances, using [HazelCast](https://hazelcast.org/).
-The *afthem-server* will await for an *afthem-client* to permanently connect to it.
-HTTP requests will be performed to the server which, instead of executing them, it will foward them to the *afthem-client*.
-The *afthem-client* will actually execute the HTTP request and send the response back to *afthem-server*.
+The *bloodhound-server* will await for an *bloodhound-client* to permanently connect to it.
+HTTP requests will be performed to the server which, instead of executing them, it will foward them to the *bloodhound-client*.
+The *bloodhound-client* will actually execute the HTTP request and send the response back to *bloodhound-server*.

-By executing this paradigm, a user capable of performing HTTP requests to an *afthem-server* will be able to access the infrastructure where
+By executing this paradigm, a user capable of performing HTTP requests to an *bloodhound-server* will be able to access the infrastructure where
-*afthem-client* is deployed, regardless of any inbound firewall rules the environment may have, assuming no strict outbound rules are applied.
+*bloodhound-client* is deployed, regardless of any inbound firewall rules the environment may have, assuming no strict outbound rules are applied.

 ## Usage

-1. Run AFtheM server by issuing `sudo docker-compose up -d afthem-server`
+1. Run Bloodhound server by issuing `sudo docker-compose up -d afthem-server`

-2. Run AFtheM client by issuing `sudo docker-compose up -d afthem-client`
+2. Run Bloodhound client by issuing `sudo docker-compose up -d afthem-client`

 ## Tweaking